 It was obvious that Unilever could offer exceptional support and oversight as Schmidt’s grew.
-I saw them as one of the biggest, most established, most progressive consumer goods companies in the world, and their capabilities were impressive.
-Better distribution channels, extensive consumer insights, a wealth of additional suppliers, their own in-house seasoned experts, and much more could be used to support and expand Schmidt’s in a way that was in keeping with our values.
+I saw them as one of the biggest, most established, most progressive consumer goods companies in the world, and their capabilities were impressive: better distribution channels, extensive consumer insights, a wealth of additional suppliers, their own in-house seasoned experts, and much more could be used to support and expand Schmidt’s in a way that was in keeping with our values.
 Just the idea of Schmidt’s becoming part of this strong, secure company with all of its expertise and connections put me at ease.
 We wouldn’t have to face all that growth and expansion ahead of us on our own.
 An acquisition would have major benefits for both sides.

 Following the big meeting, there were breakout sessions focused on specific topics like bookkeeping and human resources, then we all headed to our production space to give the team a tour.
-But first, I had scheduled time with Unilever to talk about my goals for the company and what I wanted personally for my role at Schmidt’s if we agreed to move forward together with a partnership.
+But first, I had scheduled time with Unilever to talk about my goals for the company and what I personally wanted for my role at Schmidt’s if we agreed to move forward together with a partnership.
 I wanted to be honest, but I also felt a bit guarded; Unilever found tremendous value in my founder’s story, and I didn’t want to indicate that I wouldn’t continue to be attached, in fear of somehow sabotaging the deal.

+Through our conversation, it became clear that I had two options: I could continue at an executive level or move to a position that was more removed from operations.
 In my heart, I felt my executive role at Schmidt’s was nearing an end.
 Even though I was thrilled by the company’s hypergrowth and excited to be doing more in product development with a roadmap of innovations ahead, being an executive at a large corporation didn’t interest me; it never had.
 Still, I wasn’t willing to walk away from Schmidt’s entirely—that was unimaginable to me.
 I wanted to continue to stay connected, especially as the brand expanded globally.
 What I really wanted was to be lifted of the burden of running the business and to have more time for Oliver and Chris.
-I was looking for a way to stay connected with the brand and help preserve its legacy while gaining the freedom I’d been seeking.
+I was looking for a way to stay connected with the brand and help preserve its legacy, while gaining the freedom I’d been seeking.

-Through our conversation, it became clear I could continue at an executive level or in a position that was more removed from operations.
-I knew the latter was a better fit for me, and we agreed that I would stay on as spokesperson for Schmidt’s and transition away from the day to day operations.
+We agreed that I would stay on as spokesperson for Schmidt’s and transition away from the day-to-day operations.
 I felt secure in knowing that Unilever valued my best interests and would work with me to create a forward-looking position that would most benefit the brand.